 When we stare at our phones we are more or less a complement to the environment rather than a living part of it.
 It’s a mise en scène rather than a fortuitous scene.
 In that sense, the way Cartier-Bresson used to shoot is more relevant than ever.

 This is to me a chance to experience photography from a renewed perspective.
 Even if my inclination and my affection are still for Winogrand’s approach, I have to deal with what I have at my disposal.
 In other words, the spectrum of the subject matter is now wider for me.
 It’s all about creating new chances, as long as there’s a sense of respect for what I’m doing, that is, I don’t want to go out and shoot homeless people, beautiful sunsets, or ordinary photographs which I later overprocess in Photoshop.

 Moreover, I’m not stressed with the quality of my photographs.
 I don’t think aiming for perfection is healthy: it’s about growing a profound understanding of photography and getting better at doing it, it’s about working hard and honestly.
 I can only find this whole thing enjoyable as long as I keep it as pure as possible.
 But I have to enjoy it, otherwise, I can as well stay at home and create some 3d images from nothing, which to me it would make much more sense.

 The more I do the more I realize social media is only a distraction.
 Photography, the way I see it, is something extremely personal, distant from the noise of the Instagram feeds.
-It’s a private affair and yet, an utter annihilation of the consciousness.
+It’s a private affair and yet, utter annihilation of the consciousness.

-Photography, Proust has it, is the product of complete alienation.
+Photography is the product of complete alienation.